miorso/ai-labs/labs/01-choose-model/README.md

 ## Overview

-In this lab, you'll learn how to select and use AI models with the Vercel AI SDK.
+In this lab, you'll learn how to select and configure AI models with the Vercel AI SDK.
 You'll see how easy it is to switch between different providers (Google, Groq, Ollama) while keeping your code nearly identical.

 ## Learning Objectives

 - Import and configure an AI provider - [Providers Documentation](https://sdk.vercel.ai/providers/ai-sdk-providers)
 - Instantiate a language model
-- Make your first API call with `generateText()` - [generateText Documentation](https://sdk.vercel.ai/docs/reference/ai-sdk-core/generate-text)
+- Understand what a model object contains
 - Understand provider interchangeability

 ## Prerequisites